 The draft law on drugs and medical devices referred to the MDR when regulating the reprocessing of medical devices.
 Neither the MDR, nor the already-prepared Commission Implementing Regulation, as we note below, clearly defines what these “same” quality and safety requirements are and how they are determined.

-From the patients’ point of view, if we use the abovementioned illustrative example of a knee joint replacement, the question arises as to whether fears with regard to the free movement of goods are justified, due to the absence of common specifications and a control standard that is not uniform in the EU at present, and whether an artificial kneecap reprocessed in Hungary, where the quality management system (“QMS”) does not have to be certified by a notified body (although this is also not required under the MDR), will have the same quality as a kneecap reprocessed in Germany, where the QMS is subject to certification.
+From the patients’ point of view, the question arises as to whether fears with regard to the free movement of goods are justified, due to the absence of common specifications and a control standard that is not uniform in the EU at present, and whether a SUD reprocessed in Hungary, where the quality management system (“QMS”) does not have to be certified by a notified body (although this is also not required under the MDR), will have the same quality as a SUD reprocessed in Germany, where the QMS is subject to certification.